Kinaawa High School Kawempe: Activities

 While at the schools league 2024, Kinawa dominated the boys’ category of the Uganda Badminton Schools League, winning all four matches played and securing a decisive 12 points.
 The two boys from Mbale including Katungulu Alamandan and Kadoli Fredrick had good games in the competition with other signings in the structures like Mabuya Abdul Razak and Mutesasira Fredrick.
 Kinaawa won the league title and they secured second place in the 2023 National Schools Challenge and a third place in the 2023 East Africa Schools Challenge.
+Kinaawa were finalists of the USSSA National Badminton for boys, 2026 in Mukono beating Seroma Christian High School 3-2 on semi finals.
+On finals, the faced Kibuli Secondary School.
+During the UMEA Solidarity Games of 2026, hosted at Nkoma Secondary school in Mbale City, they were beaten by Kibuli Secondary School again in the girls category.